elephantscale/es-training-new/vault-consul/slides/Vault_architecture.md

 Notes:

-One of Vault’s most compelling features is its robust API, especially in organizations adopting a DevOps culture or migrating applications to the public cloud.
+One of Vault's most compelling features is its robust API, especially in organizations adopting a DevOps culture or migrating applications to the public cloud.
 The goal is to have the majority of interactions take place through automation using the API directly.
 This form of interaction requires the entity (usually an application or host) to authenticate with Vault,